panaverse/learn-nextjs/step16_next_ecommerce/readme.md

 https://www.shopify.com/partners

 Create Shopify store with shopify partners account. get API credential from it.
 Use these credentials in environmental variables.
-Deploy commerce2.0 theme on vercel with these credentials
+Deploy commerce 2.0 theme on vercel with these credentials

 Understand Code From the Repo